AlexETay7/Currency-Converter/README.md

  </pre>

  I recommend when cloning this repository for use to only use the currency_converter.cpp file, and let the extensions and development system create the other JSON files, etc. for you.

+ ### ***PROGRAM DESIGN AND IMPORTANT CONCEPTS:***

+ This program does simple currency conversions using constant conversion factors for currencies that I pulled from the internet.
+Users start by entering their source currency, then the currency they want it converted to, and then the amount.
+Once this is done console output will give the results.